nikolaospapagiannis/nebula-ai/DEPLOYMENT_FINDINGS_DETAILED.md

 Reason for Failure: Unknown (check logs)

 What To Do:
-  1. Check: docker logs fireff-realtime
+  1. Check: docker logs nebula-realtime
   2. Debug: Likely Redis or port issue
   3. Rebuild: docker-compose build --no-cache realtime